Functions: Predictive Controllers

 Both NonLinModel and LinModel are supported (see Extended Help).
 The controller minimizes the following objective function at each discrete time $k$:

-See LinMPC for the variable definitions.
-The custom economic function $J_E$ can penalizes solutions with high economic costs.
+The economic function $J_E$ can penalizes solutions with high economic costs.
 Setting all the weights to 0 except $E$ creates a pure economic model predictive controller (EMPC).
-The arguments of $J_E$ are the manipulated inputs, the predicted outputs and measured disturbances from $k$ to $k+H_p$ inclusively:
+As a matter of fact, $J_E$ can be any nonlinear function to customize the objective, even if there is no economic interpretation to it.
+The arguments of $J_E$ and $\mathbf{g_c}$ include the manipulated inputs, predicted outputs and measured disturbances, extended from $k$ to $k + H_p$ (inclusively, see Extended Help for more details):

 Tip

-Replace any of the 3 arguments with _ if not needed (see JE default value below).
+Replace any of the arguments of $J_E$ and $\mathbf{g_c}$ functions with _ if not needed (see e.g. the default value of JE below).

 Warning